Unakkenna Venum Sollu: Production

 Unakkenna Venum Sollu is the directorial debut of Srinath Ramalingam.
-It was originally titled Daisy, but was later retitled Unakkenna Venum Sollu after the song from Yennai Arindhaal.
+It was originally titled Daisy, but was later retitled Unakkenna Venum Sollu after the song of the same name from Yennai Arindhaal.
 Srinath said he chose this title to give the film a wider reach, and added, "Since [Unakkenna Venum Sollu] is the popular melody of Ajith in Yennai Arindhaal, we thought this would be appropriate for the film as it deals with the relationship of a father and daughter."
 Producer N. Shanmuga Sundaram also served as the B-camera director and co-wrote the script.
 Principal photography took place in Chennai from July to September 2014 over the course of 45 working days.
 The film was produced by Juna Pictures.

 Release and reception

 Unakkenna Venum Sollu was released on 24 September 2015 in India, and in Singapore the following day.
 Auraa Cinemas distributed the film worldwide.
 Sify said, "Debutant director Srinath Ramalingam’s [Unakkenna Venum Sollu] is a sincere attempt but has taken audience for granted as the execution falls flat."
 M. Suganth of The Times of India rated it 2 out of 5 saying, "Despite being a horror film, [Unakkenna Venum Sollu] is a largely bland film, with no real scary moments".
 Sudhir Srinivasan of The Hindu said, "Technically, [Unakkenna Venum Sollu] is quite refined.
 It’s all there: good background music (Siva Saravanan), a lot of well-composed shots in the dark (Manish Murthy)...
 The acting — especially Jaqlene Prakash, as the haunted Pooja — is in place too.
 So, what is the problem?
 The important parts of the film, like the dialogues, and the story."